zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_IV_en-US_Implications_and_Sovereignty.md

 ---

-*"The corridor was always there.
-We just kept it open."*
+*"The corridor begins in the present.
+The future decides where it leads."*

 ---

 © 2026 — N-1 Architect Protocols
-Derived from the Aetherion Framework and Implications writings
+Derived from *The Spiral Current*, the Aetherion Framework, and Protocols N1-AP-001 through N1-AP-011

 ---